Moïse Katumbi: National politics

+2018 presidential election

 On 2 January 2018, Katumbi declared his candidacy for president for the 2018 DR Congo general election.
 The next day, his home in Lubumbashi was surrounded by police who accused him of hiring mercenaries, which he denied.
 On 12 March 2018, Katumbi officially launched his presidential campaign as well as his new political alliance, Ensemble pour le changement (Together for Change).

 On 9 May, Katumbi was accused of inciting rebellion against Kabila.
 He was also accused of being behind the 2018 Équateur province Ebola virus outbreak.

-On 25 May, Katumbi discussed with fellow opposition presidential candidate Félix Tshisekedi at the Atlantic Council fielding a single opposition candidate.

 On 1 June, attackers burned posters of Katumbi in Lubumbashi, and attempted to attack Katumbi's residence.
 The next day, it was revealed that the perpetrators were a mission sent by Kabila, who tried to kill Katumbi's relatives.

+On 25 May, Katumbi discussed with fellow opposition presidential candidate Félix Tshisekedi at the Atlantic Council fielding a single opposition candidate.

 On 9 June, Katumbi gave his first presidential campaign speech via Skype to thousands of supporters in Kinshasa.

-On 13 June, Katumbi was arrested at Zaventem Airport in Brussels for allegedly traveling with a fake passport while attempting to travel to Russia to attend the opening ceremony of the 2018 FIFA World Cup.
+He was arrested at Zaventem Airport in Brussels on 13 June for allegedly traveling with a fake passport while attempting to travel to Russia to attend the opening ceremony of the 2018 FIFA World Cup.
 He was later granted a temporary residence permit by the Belgian authorities.
 Katumbi discovered that Congolese authorities had canceled his passport while going through customs at Zaventem.

 On 3 August 2018, Katumbi was blocked from entering the DR Congo via the border with Zambia.
 Those close to him are discussing with MONUSCO about Katumbi's return to the country before the presidential filing deadline on 10 August.
 He was greeted by thousands of his supporters in the Zambian portion of the town of Kasumbalesa, along the border with the DR Congo.

-On 4 August, it was announced that Katumbi would appear before the customs union to attempt to enter the country again.
+The following day it was announced that Katumbi would appear before the customs union to attempt to enter the country again.
 On 5 August, Katumbi's lawyer, Eric Dupond-Moretti, announced that he would attempt to reach out to the United Nations concerning Katumbi's denial of entry into the DR Congo.
 The same day, Ensemble's secretary general Delly Sesanga announced that they would file for Katumbi to run for president even if he was not in the country.

 When the final list of retained candidate for the December 23rd election was out, his name was missing since he did not make it to return home and file for his candidature.